How Long Can You Go Without Showering?

 3. Environment

-Living in a hot area with lots of dust in the air increases the need for a shower every few days.
-If, on the other hand, you live in an area with mild temperatures with little to no dirt in the air, you don’t need the frequent showering.
+Living in a hot area with lots of dust in the air increases the need for a shower.
+If, on the other hand, you live in an area with mild temperatures with little to no dirt in the air, you don’t need frequent showering.

 4. Attire

 Those who stay in t-shirts and sweatpants the whole day without sweating or getting dirty can skip more days without a shower.
-However, those who put on heavy clothing whether it’s for work or temperature control need to shower more frequently.
+However, those who wear heavy clothing, whether for work or temperature control, need to shower more often.

 5. Work

 If your work entails sitting in front of the computer for hours on end and doing nothing else much, you can go without a shower for a good number of days without stinking.
-Those who work in hot and dusty areas need a shower every day after work however.
+However, those who work in hot and dusty areas need a shower every day after work.

 6. Skin health

-For those with dry skin, oily skin, eczema or other similar conditions, you need a shower every day to keep the skin clean and moist.
-If you have a normal skin, a shower every few days is all you need to stay fresh and healthy.
+For those with dry skin, oily skin, eczema, or other similar conditions, you need a shower daily to keep the skin clean and moist.
+If you have normal skin, a shower every few days is all you need to stay fresh and healthy.

-As seen from these aspects, you can go for a good number of days without a shower in the right conditions.
+As seen from these aspects, you can go for many days without a shower in the right conditions.

 Psychological reasons for not showering

 Some psychological issues may make you avoid showering or shower too much.
-Some of them include the following:
+They include the following:

 1. Depression

-When depressed, most people find it hard doing some basic tasks including cleaning themselves up.
+When depressed, most people find it hard to do basic tasks, including cleaning themselves up.
 In such cases, it may be a major and even unpleasant task just getting to the shower or even brushing your teeth.
 It can feel quite exhausting.

 2. Ablutophobia

 Like all phobias, it is only considered a phobia if it lasts for more than 6 months in an adult.
-This is children tend to have a fear of bathing which goes away as they age.
+This is because children tend to fear bathing, which goes away as they age.

 3. OCD (Obsessive Compulsive Disorder)

-Having an OCD means that one has obsessions and compulsions to do certain things.
-While such a person can end up cleaning up too much, they can easily end up obsessed with something else and neglect taking a shower or cleaning up in general.
-Or they can focus on cleaning up one part of the body while ignoring the other(s).
+Having OCD means that one has obsessions and compulsions to do certain things.
+While such a person can end up cleaning up too much, they can easily become obsessed with something else and neglect taking a shower or cleaning up in general.
+Or they can focus on cleaning up one body part while ignoring the other(s).

 4. PTSD (Post-Traumatic Stress Disorder)